This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 - Click OK.

-Now you can use this variable set as the input variables in your TURF.
+Now you can use this variable set as the Alternatives in your TURF.

-When you have imported preference share variables in your data set
+When you have imported preference share variables into your data set

-when you hover over any variable in the Data Sources tree and go to Custom Code > R > Numeric - Multi to create a variable set.
+- Hover over any variable in the Data Sources tree and click + > Custom Code > R > Numeric - Multi to create a variable set.

 - Type the number of variables you want to create in the How Many Variables Do You Want to Create? box to match the number of attributes in your preference share variables.

-- Replace the example code with the following but update the variable set label reference in line 2 to match the label of your preference share variables.
+In the code editor replace the example code with the following, but update the variable set label reference in line 2 to match the label of your preference share variables.
 Modify the numbers on the "z" line to change how many of the highest-ranked alternatives you count as "Selected" for use in the TURF.

 - Follow steps 11 to 16 from the previous method.